 A mass media campaign was created to publicize the RMS phone number.
 More than 3 million people were reached by the action.
 Thousands of text messages were received and heard safetely by drivers.

 This professional campaign titled 'RMS' was published in Brazil in May, 2016.
 It was created for the brand: Radio Metropole, by ad agency: Propeg.
 This Ambient medium campaign is related to the Media industry and contains 1 media asset.
-It was submitted over 6 years ago.
+It was submitted almost 7 years ago.

 Advertising Agency: Propeg, Brazil